 Custom fields

 All Teamup calendars include certain built-in event fields.
 It’s also possible to create custom event fields, which can be text, number, or choice fields.
-These fields can be used to add more layers to calendar structure in different ways:
+These fields are often used for secondary scheduling factors, such as:

-When scheduling includes multiple dimensions (more details below), custom fields help bring them into the structure.
-If the field isn’t relevant for a particular event, it can be ignored.
+When scheduling includes multiple dimensions, custom fields help bring them all into the structure without creating clutter.
+If a field isn’t relevant for a particular event, it can be ignored.
 If it’s important that a field always be used for every task, make it required.

 Color-coding